 About Myant Inc.

 Myant is a textile technology company devoted to the betterment of life for all people in society.
 Using textiles that can sense and react to the human body and a platform that enables machine learning driven health and performance outcomes, Myant is on a mission to transform everyday life through textile innovation.
-With an extensive patent portfolio, key exclusive relationships within the textile computing industry, a multidisciplinary team of researchers, engineers, data scientists, fashion designers and knitting specialists, and over 80,000 ft² of manufacturing capacity, Myant is changing the way people across society take care of themselves and one another.
+With an extensive patent portfolio, key exclusive relationships within the textile-based technology industry, a multidisciplinary team of researchers, engineers, data scientists, fashion designers and knitting specialists, and over 80,000 ft² of manufacturing capacity, Myant is changing the way people across society take care of themselves and one another.

 For more information about Myant, please visit www.myant.ca.